Cleaning Tips for Blinds & Shades

 1. Remove dust build up

-The greatest threats to your blinds and shades are the dust, pet hair and pollen floating around in your home.
+The greatest threats to clean blinds and shades are the dust, pet hair and pollen floating around in your home.
 Dust can accumulate quickly, especially in high traffic areas such as living rooms, bathrooms, and bedrooms.
 Dusting blinds and shades regularly is an easy way to keep them in tip top shape without the need for intense cleaning.
 It will also help prevent problems down the road operationally – eliminating irritants that could get inside the headrail and other moving parts.

-The quickest way to dust is to your use your vacuum’s soft brush attachment.
+The quickest way to dust is to use your vacuum’s soft brush attachment.
 Run the vacuum along the fabric, slats, and the headrail.
 Clean between the slats of your blinds by using a duster that can fit or simply using an old sock.
 If there are small stains or areas of accumulated dirt and dust then use a mixture of warm water and a gentle cleaning solution.
 Gently wipe down the fabric or between the slats.

 2. Cleaning

-Once you have removed any dust using a soft brush attachment and your vacuum, or blowing with a cool air compresses or dryer, you can spot treat any spots.
+Once you have removed any dust using a soft brush attachment and your vacuum, or blowing with a cool air compressor or dryer, you can spot treat any spots.
 This can be done by using a soft cloth or sponge MOISTENED with lukewarm water.
 For difficult stains you can add a MILD detergent (test a small spot to make sure it doesn’t affect the colors etc first).
 Blot gently to avoid damaging or creasing the fabric.
 If you rub the fabric it CAN DAMAGE it.
 So do not rub, just lightly blot.
 Do NOT use an iron on roller shade fabrics.

 3. Smooth out the wrinkles